Business Taxes

 • Use Form 8829 if you operate a business from your home and wish to claim actual expenses for the business use of your home.

-• It is required if you are not using the simplified method for your home office deduction.
+• It is required if you are not using the simplified method for the home office deduction.

 • Complete a separate Form 8829 for each home used for business during the year.